JohnVinyard/music-synthesis/README.md

 # Thursday, Feb 27, 2020 9AM
 After ~12 hours of training, using spectrograms sampled at ~80hz still resulted in less than intelligible speech.

+# Monday, March 2, 2020 10AM
+Trying out MelGAN code verbatim, and realized there was an important difference between my initialization code and theirs:  I was also initializing biases with normal distributions, which seemed to completely impede training.
+Only initializing weights did the trick.